Discord-Bot-Development/Console-Issues/PRIVACY.md

 Stripe, please visit Stripe's [Privacy Policy](https://stripe.com/privacy).

 ## Deletion of stored data
-To request deletion of data associated with you, The User, please make a ticket within the [Console Support Server](https://discord.gg/RFSUH8c) by selecting the Data Collection category, and a DBD Staff Member will assist you.
+To request deletion of data associated with you, The user, please make a ticket within the [Console Support Server](https://discord.gg/RFSUH8c) by selecting the Data Collection category, and a DBD Staff Member will assist you.